 If you’re not already using an SSG, the answer to this question depends on two main factors: the use case of the site you’re building, and your level of comfort with different approaches to content organization.
 Overall (because you’re likely a flexible developer and will want the best for site users), the site’s use case should guide you the most — you’ll need to consider both the planned scope at launch and how you want the site to grow and change over time.

 Let’s take a look at my top SSG picks for 2023, in no particular order.

 At the start of last year, we picked Astro as “one to watch”, and it’s certainly lived up to our hopes.
 The Astro project has grown quite dramatically over the course of 2022, and shows no sign of slowing down.
-Its team of experienced core maintainers has grown, its appreciative user base has at least tripled in size, and at the time of writing, a 2.0 release is fast approaching.
+Its team of experienced core maintainers has grown, its appreciative user base has at least tripled in size, and a 3.0 release fast approaching.